DXHeroes/knowledge-base-content/practices/updating-dependencies.md

 - The updates get stuck in a vicious circle: the dependency A runs with a specific version of dependency B. The dependency B cannot run without a specific version of dependency A.
 - Diamond dependency: the dependency A depends on dependencies B and C, both B and C depend on the dependency D, but B requires version D.1 and C requires version D.2.
 Only one version of D can exist in the final executable and the update fails.

-## Resources for the Updated Libraries
+## Resources for Updating Dependencies

 - Arie Van Deursen: [Library Updating.
 Risk it Now, or Risk it Later?](https://avandeursen.com/2012/11/11/library-updating-risk-it-now-or-risk-it-later/)
 - Netcetera: [Software dependencies and keeping them up-to-date](https://www.netcetera.com/home/stories/expertise/20170406-software-updates-inside-it.html)